-Aiken Technical College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097, Phone 404-679-4501) to award associate degrees.
+Aiken Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Aiken Technical College.